-In judicial foreclosure states, the foreclosing party must bring a lawsuit to get the foreclosure started.
-You will be notified of the foreclosure lawsuit when papers called a summons and complaint are delivered to (served on) you.
-They will advise you of the lawsuit and give you a period of time within which you must respond if you choose to contest it.
+In a judicial foreclosure, the foreclosing party must bring a lawsuit to start the foreclosure.
+You will be notified of the foreclosure lawsuit when papers called a "summons and complaint" are served (delivered) to you.
+The paperwork will advise you of the lawsuit and give you a deadline to respond if you decide to contest the action.

-If you have evidence of your own regarding these issues, you also can file your own sworn statements.
-For example, if the lender claims that you missed five payments, but you can prove (typically with canceled checks) that you missed only one, you would submit a statement under oath to that effect and attach your canceled checks.
+If you have evidence to support your position, you can file your own sworn statements.
+For example, if the foreclosing party claims that you missed five payments, but you can prove—typically with canceled checks—that you missed only one, you would submit a statement under oath and attach your canceled checks.

 After you file your answer with the court, the foreclosing party may file a motion for summary judgment, which you must respond to, and the court will hold a hearing on the matter.
 The court will grant judgment in favor of the foreclosing party if no dispute exists regarding the critical facts of the case.

 But if the court denies summary judgment, the case will proceed toward a trial.

 Before the trial, discovery will take place.
 In the discovery process, you and the foreclosing party ask each other for facts, documents, and other information before the trial.
 Each side may ask the other to provide certain information that might help prove or disprove the right to foreclose through a demand for the production of documents, interrogatories, and depositions.

 At the trial, the foreclosing party must prove it has the right to foreclose to prevail.
 For you to win the case, you must prove that the foreclosing party shouldn't be permitted to foreclose.
 You will both present your cases, sometimes through witnesses who can be questioned by the judge and cross-examined by the other side.

 At the end of the trial, the judge will either: